 Support can come from family and friends, members of a church, mental health professionals, support groups, or community members.
 Asking for support is one way you can take some control of your situation.

-If you do not have enough support from friends and family, find it elsewhere.
+If you don’t get enough support from friends and family, look for it elsewhere.
 There are others in your community who need your companionship as much as you need theirs.
 The mutual support of others with cancer might also be a source of comfort.
 Check with your health care team or member of the clergy for resources in your community.

 What else can friends do to help?